 This course provides an understanding of hydrographic surveying in sufficient depth to enable the student to plan, carry out, and evaluate proposals for such a survey.
 Topics include Canadian legislation, oceanography and marine geosciences, marine positioning, depth determination using echo-sounders and multi-beam systems, side-scan sonar, some non-acoustic depth determination techniques, tides, hydrographic charts, data management, hydrographic survey specifications and project management.

 **IMPORTANT: The final exam must be written at an approved Exam Centre only.
 Details will be emailed to you after registering for the course.
 Students may receive approval to register for this course with completion of 2 year Geomatics diploma, and meeting all other prerequisites.
-To receive approval, please email your official academic transcript(s) and BCIT Student ID to firstname.lastname@example.org.
+To receive approval, please email your official academic transcript(s) and BCIT Student ID to email@example.com.
+If you're new to BCIT, create an ID at https://secure.bcit.ca/sis/reg/.

 Important course information will be sent to you prior to your course start